kiyoad/docker-devenv-jp/README.md

 ## Tips

 * UID(Currently 1000) of `developer` can be modified to the same as your UID, to avoid the problem of permission.
-But you don't have to worry about it if you using the Boot2Docker 1.5(or higher).
+But you don't have to worry about it if you are using the Boot2Docker v1.5(or higher).